yevheniiairapetian/r3play/README.md

 # r3play

 ## Description
-This project contains a R3play web API allowing users to access information about different movies.
+This project contains a R3play web API allowing users to access information about different movies, tv series, and anime.

 ## Technologies Used
 - Javascript